C1XTEEN/CPIT/README.md

 You will first be prompted with the length of the array, which can be entered as an integer, like `5000`, or in scientific notation, like `4.5e5`.

-Then, you will be promted with the data type of the array.
+Then, you will be prompted with the data type of the array.
 Currently, it only supports `int`, `ll`, and `double`.

 ![Parser](assets/mem.png)